 - Only courses that have been approved by the Board of Education to exempt exams are allowed to exempt.
-This includes AP courses for students who take the AP exam and students in Business Tech who receive PowerPoint and Word certifications. - Students may be eligible to exempt final exams at the end of the semester if they meet the following criteria regarding grades and attendance: - Grade A with no more than five excused absences within the semester for the class in which the student wishes to exempt. - Grade B with no more than two excused absences within the semester for the class in which the student wished to exempt. - Grade C with perfect attendance zero absences within the semester for the class in which the student wishes to exempt. - Three tardies in a class will be counted as an absence in regards to calculating attendance for final exam exemptions. - O Students who qualify for exemption may take the exam if it could help their grade in the course. - Students in AP exams are required to take the AP exam in the second semester on the date set by College Board in order to exempt their exam. - Students who take AP courses in the first semester must sign a letter of agreement that acknowledges students understand that they are required to take the AP course exam in May on the date set by College Board.
+This includes AP courses for students who take the AP exam and students in Business Tech who receive PowerPoint and Word certifications. - Students who have earned specific benchmarks on ACT exams or shown growth (silver, gold, and platinum status) will be allowed special exam exemptions. - Students may be eligible to exempt final exams at the end of the semester if they meet the following criteria regarding grades and attendance: - Grade A with no more than five excused absences within the semester for the class in which the student wishes to exempt. - O Grade B with no more than two excused absences within the semester for the class in which the student wished to exempt.

+- Grade C with perfect attendance zero absences within the semester for the class in which the student wishes to exempt. - Three tardies in a class will be counted as an absence in regards to calculating attendance for final exam exemptions. - Students who qualify for exemption may take the exam if it could help their grade in the course. - Students in AP exams are required to take the AP exam in the second semester on the date set by College Board in order to exempt their exam. - Students who take AP courses in the first semester must sign a letter of agreement that acknowledges students understand that they are required to take the AP course exam in May on the date set by College Board.
 AP course teachers will give students these letters when it's closer to exam time.
-This letter outlines exam and grading policies for AP students. - Seniors who do not take the AP exam on the assigned date may not be listed in the graduation program until GPAs can be determined following the missed exam.
-This may affect their graduating order and honors as well. - Oue to the process and timeline for ordering AP exams, students will not be refunded for an AP exam they do not take and may have to pay an additional fee for make-up exams.
+This letter outlines exam and grading policies for AP students. - Seniors who do not take the AP exam on the assigned date may not be listed in the program until GPAs can be determined following the missed exam.
+This may affect their graduating order and honors. - Due to the process and timeline for ordering AP exams, students will not be refunded for an AP exam they do not take and may have to pay an additional fee for make-up exams.